 |Hispanic or Latino||4,844|

-Nursing appeals to people across the globe.
+Americans aren’t the only ones with an interest in Nursing.
 About 0.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea